BekMart/denada/README.md

     - When a user edits a booking, the system automatically assigns the same table as before, even if the new party size exceeds the table's seating capacity.

+<h2 id="compatibility">Compatibility Testing</h2>

+This program has been tested in Chrome, Firefox and Safari web browsers with no issues on any of them.

+I tested the website on the following hardware devices and no issues were found:
+- MacBook Pro
+- Galaxy S24

 ### Validation

 - HTML